U.S. Gulf Coast residents flee 'extremely dangerous' Hurricane Ida - Up News Info

 Scott Pierce, 32, evacuated to Florida to escape Ida.

 “We’re terrified,” said Pierce, an engineer worried about his home on the shores of Lake Pontchartrain, the site of some of the worst flooding in Hurricane Katrina.
-(Reporting by Erwin Seba in Houston, Rich McKay in Atlanta, Brendan O’Brien in Chicago, Arpan Varghese in Bengaluru; Writing by Gary McWilliams, Steve Gorman and Frances Kerry; Editing by Marguerita Choy, Catherine Evan, Leslie Adler and Daniel Wallis)
+(Reporting by Erwin Seba in Houston, Rich McKay in Atlanta, Brendan O’Brien in Chicago, Arpan Varghese in Bengaluru; Writing by Gary McWilliams, Steve Gorman and Frances Kerry; Editing by Leslie Adler and Daniel Wallis)

 Advertisement